 It is possible to have cervical cell changes without having high-risk HPV.
 However, it is unlikely that these cell changes would develop into cervical cancer.
 The National Screening Committee recommended the move to HPV primary screening because it is more accurate at showing who is at higher risk of cell changes that may develop into cervical cancer.

-The short answer is no. HPV primary screening means your sample will only be tested for cell changes if you have high-risk HPV.
+No, this is not an option.
+HPV primary screening means your sample will only be tested for cell changes if you have high-risk HPV.

 The only way to have your sample checked for cell changes is to book cervical screening privately, for a cost.
 If you are worried about cervical screening not checking for cell changes, it is best to speak with your GP or practice nurse.
 They will be able to answer any questions and offer reassurance.

 If you live in England, Scotland or Wales, your next cervical screening test should be HPV primary screening.
 But it is best to speak with your GP surgery for a definite answer.